 13. The 1977 University of Evansville Men's Basketball Team was killed in a plane crash.
 One player didn't make the trip due to an illness.
 He was killed in a car wreck 2 weeks later.

-14. Philosopher Bertrand Russell, while aboard a fight in Norway, asked the flight crew to seat him in the smoking section, claiming that "If I cannot smoke, I should die."
+14. Philosopher Bertrand Russell, while aboard a flight in Norway, asked the flight crew to seat him in the smoking section, claiming that "If I cannot smoke, I should die."
 The plane later crash landed into a bay, drowning everybody in the non-smoking section.

 15. A woman named Peace Pilgrim walked across the US continuously for 28 years, only to be killed in an automobile accident while being driven to a speaking engagement about her travels.